 There is nothing more refreshing than waking up to the crisp woodland air and starting your day with a fresh cup of coffee.

 Brewing coffee can be difficult in the outdoors.

 Sure, you can go the instant route, but it’s just not the same as what you’re used to, is it?

-That’s why you should make your own homemade coffee bags to itch your caffeine scratch at the campsite.
+That’s why you should make homemade coffee bags to itch your caffeine scratch at the campsite.

-- In a normal coffee filter, place your desired about of ground coffee in the center.
+- In a standard coffee filter, place your desired about of ground coffee in the center.

-- Fold up, and twist the filter so that the coffee grounds stay in place (think about how a lollipop is wrapped, but upside down).
+- Fold up and twist the filter so the coffee grounds stay in place (think about how a lollipop is wrapped but upside down).